AsherJingkongChen/Gausplat/README.md

 # Gausplat

-> A library for novel view-synthesis inspired by the concepts of 3D Gaussian splatting.
+> A library for novel view-synthesis inspired by the concepts of Gaussian splatting